By Jennifer Schrock

 Meeting government leaders and seeing their workplaces underscores this point.
 Even a building with pillars and chandeliers is still just a building once you’ve sat in one of its folding chairs.
 Its occupants are not fairy tale demons but ordinary-looking humans with demanding jobs.
 They have time limits and family health problems and particular interests just like the rest of us.
 I was surprised to find that my office at a Mennonite non-profit is more pleasant than the one my state senator enjoys.
 I have a window, a forest and a door that closes; we met him in an open plan office cubby with the next desk a yard away.

 The task I was set was not as grandiose as I had first feared.
-Nothing I said triggered a mass shooting in a Mennonite church.
 Speaking at the Renewable Energy Lobby Day was not that different from speaking in a church basement.
 There were about 50 chairs set up and a ring of nonprofit booths around the common area.
 Kids whose teachers had brought them wandered about in T-shirts.
 The lunch was late, distracting people from the program.
 Some state senators may have attended, but they certainly didn’t all flock to hear us.
 I came away with the impression that politics is like parenting: it is composed of thousands of tiny acts that appear insignificant.
 Much later, you might see results.

 Personal lifestyle choices and political action merged into a united witness.